perone/Pyevolve/docs/source/graphs.rst

 Compare best fitness score of two or more evolutions / "-7" option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The differente between this graph option and the "-6" option is that we are using the **fitness scores** instead of the raw scores.
+The difference between this graph option and the "-6" option is that we are using the **fitness scores** instead of the raw scores.

 This graph was generated using: ::